masudfcs1/SaaS-AI-Platform-Next.js-React-Tailwind-Prisma-Stripe/README.md

 To learn more about Next.js, take a look at the following resources

-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
+- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutoria

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!